rogerjdeangelis/utl-populate-or-operate-on-each-element-of-datastep-temporary-or-permanent-array/README.md

       Problem
           Given an array with all elements=1.
-          Zero out the arra.
+          Zero out the arry.
 Set all elements to zero

       Six Solutions